0xPoe/talks/ticdc-new-sink.slide/slides.md

 <v-click>

-It is not good enough.
-Because we need get lock to update the progress.
+It is not good enough because we need get `lock()` to update the progress.

 </v-click>